USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 save(predict_no3, file = "C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/predict_no3.rda")
 ```

-Finally, N2O and N2O-eq were predicted using the surface temperature and
+Finally, dissolved and equilibrium N2O were predicted using the surface
-nitrate predictions along with the survey variables and known
+temperature and NO3 predictions along with the survey variables and
-covariates.
+known covariates.
 Again, the posterior was subsampled in order to reduce
 excess simulations.

 ``` r